In this section on platypus biology you can find information about:

 Spurs and venom

 The male platypus has a conspicuous spur located on each inner hind ankle (as shown below at left).
 Adult spurs are typically 12-18 millimetres long, similar in shape to a dog’s canine tooth and are connected to a venom-producing crural gland.
-The developing spurs of juvenile males are typically shorter and thicker than those of older animals (as shown below at right).
+The developing spurs of juvenile males are typically shorter and thicker than those of older animals, due to their being covered with a protective layer of keratin (the same material that makes up human fingernails, as shown below at right).
 Females (both juveniles and adults) lack conspicuous spurs.

 Platypus venom is a clear, slightly sticky fluid containing different active compounds than those found in snake venoms.
 Although not life-threatening, it causes severe pain and swelling which can take several weeks to subside.
 The pain is not relieved by standard analgesics such as morphine.
 However, it can be treated successfully using drugs which act to block nerve transmission.